 Reducing the Financial Cost of Divorce

 Sometimes, attorneys have little or no control over the financial cost of divorce.
 If the adverse party agrees on most issues, the cost is generally lower.
-On the opposite end of the scale, if the adverse party bitterly contests every decision, the cost could skyrocket.
+On the opposite end of the scale, if the adverse party bitterly contests every decision or throws up roadblocks, the cost could skyrocket.

 People try lots of different things to hide money.
 Common schemes include voluntarily increasing wage withholding to make their paychecks look smaller, moving assets to LLCs or other entities, and “transferring” items or accounts to friends or family members.
 These plans always unravel eventually, but many times, a Buffalo, MN divorce lawyer must work hard to make the house of cards fall.

 This work usually happens during divorce discovery.
 The law requires both parties to put all their cards, including financial records, on the table.
 To get the right answers, a lawyer must simply know the right questions to ask, or rather the right requests to make.
 If disputes arise over what must be produced and when, a judge usually resolves these matters.

 Other times, however, attorneys have considerable control over divorce costs.
 Mediation is one of the best ways to reduce legal fees.
 The Department of Justice estimates that mediation and other alternative dispute resolution options saved litigants about $15 million in 2017.

 Generally, it takes less time to prepare for mediation than trial.
 Mediation usually only lasts a full day or perhaps even a half day.
 There are no witnesses to question or cross-examine, no legal motions to argue, and no lengthy arguments to present.
 A trial, on the other hand, could last several days and include all these things.